 Documents submitted should be initialed by your referee.

 Yes, if one piece of evidence can be used for more than one element that is excellent.
 Cross-referencing evidence is very important.

 CPD forms only need to be sent to us if we request them from you.
 This will happen if you are selected as part of the annual sample.

 There is no specified minimum number of hours that you have to meet.
 However you should undertake sufficient CPD to maintain your professional competence and enable you to achieve your personal professional goals.

-Please log in to access CQI member services, update your details and pay subscriptions
+Please log in to access your CQI member services, update your details and pay subscriptions.